-If 1983's Videodrome feels like a Toronto time capsule, 2010's Scott Pilgrim vs. the World presents a more familiar picture of the Big Smoke.
-Based on the graphic novel series by Bryan Lee O'Malley, this offbeat action-comedy is one of the few Hollywood films both set and filmed in Canada.
-As nerdy musician Scott Pilgrim (Michael Cera) tries to win the love of cool girl Ramona Flowers (Mary Elizabeth Winstead) by battling her seven evil exes, a greatest hits-style line-up of Toronto attractions are given the spotlight, including the CN Tower, Distillery Historic District, Casa Loma, the Baldwin Steps and Lee's Palace.
+If Videodrome feels like a Toronto time capsule, Scott Pilgrim vs. the World presents a more familiar picture of the Big Smoke.
+Based on the graphic novel series by Bryan Lee O’Malley, this offbeat action-comedy is one of the very few Hollywood productions both filmed and set in Canada.
+As nerdy musician Scott Pilgrim (Michael Cera) tries to win the love of cool girl Ramona Flowers (Mary Elizabeth Winstead) by battling her seven evil exes, a greatest hits-style line-up of Toronto attractions are given the spotlight, including the CN Tower, Distillery Historic District, Casa Loma, the Baldwin Steps and Lee’s Palace.

 Bon Cop, Bad Cop (2006)

 When a dead body is discovered at the Ontario-Quebec border, two cops are forced to work together to solve the crime: by-the-book Toronto detective Martin Ward (Colm Feore) and rock-and-roll Montreal detective David Bouchard (Patrick Huard).
 Much of Bon Cop, Bad Cop‘s humour is derived from Canada’s bilingual heritage and love of hockey.
 And while Hogtown and the City of Festivals are the two other main stars of the movie, Ottawa and Vancouver makes appearances as well.